- Our Work

 - Reports and Publications

-The Vietnamese education system has achieved some laudable results, including a 98 percent literacy rate.
+The Vietnamese education system has achieved laudable results, including a 98 percent literacy rate.
 However, the demands of a highly competitive global economy require a mix of skills, knowledge and human capital that is being developed with varying quality in Vietnam’s current education system.
 Shortcomings of the education system include insufficient training for lecturers, inadequate instructional methods and limited education management and administration.

-The Government of Vietnam has begun to address critical challenges by setting longer-term goals for higher education in its Education Development Strategic Plan 2008 – 2020, as well as in its Higher Education Reform Agenda, which shows commitment to improving the higher education system in a rapidly changing economic and social environment, and undertaking other actions such as providing public funding for international higher education partnerships, supporting student and faculty exchanges and PhD training, funding equity-based scholarships for students to attend public higher education institutions and advancing efforts to reform policies and regulatory frameworks that shape institutional practices.
+The Government of Vietnam is addressing critical challenges by setting longer-term goals for higher education in its Education Development Strategic Plan 2008 – 2020, as well as in its Higher Education Reform Agenda, which shows commitment to improving the higher education system in a rapidly changing economic and social environment, and undertaking other actions such as providing public funding for international higher education partnerships, supporting student and faculty exchanges and PhD training, funding equity-based scholarships for students to attend public higher education institutions and advancing efforts to reform policies and regulatory frameworks that shape institutional practices.
 USAID works in partnership with Vietnamese universities and the private sector to strengthen education in key sectors.

-We are partnering with Arizona State University, Intel, a growing number of other corporate sponsors, and top universities and vocational colleges in Vietnam to transform engineering education from passive, theory-based instruction to active, project-based instruction.
+- We are partnering with Arizona State University and a growing number of corporate sponsors and top universities in Vietnam to transform science, technology, engineering, and mathematics (STEM) education into active, project-based instruction.
 Our objective is to focus on advancing STEM undergraduate learning outcomes and instructional approaches and pedagogy through an innovative and advanced faculty development program, strengthening higher education policy and enabling university-private sector collaboration.